Édouard Fritch

 He became a member of the Assembly of French Polynesia in 1986.
 He was reelected in 1991, 1996, 2001, 2004, 2008 and 2013.
 He served as a cabinet minister in French Polynesia several times between 1984 and 2011.
 From 1996 to 2004, from 2004 to 2005, in 2008 and again from 2009 to 2011, he served as Vice President of French Polynesia under his father-in-law Gaston Flosse.
 From 2000 to 2008, he was Mayor of Pirae, where he succeeded Flosse.
 He lost the 2008 election, but remained a municipal councillor.
-He was subsequently reelected to the mayorship in 2014.
+He was reelected to the mayorship in 2014.

 Career

 Born in Papeete, Fritch graduated from the École des ingénieurs de la Ville de Paris.
 He came back from metropolitan France in 1980 to work for the commune of Pirae.

 2004 French Polynesian legislative election

 2008 French Polynesian legislative election

 The 2008 French Polynesian legislative election took place on January 27, 2008, and February 10, 2008.
 The pro-French political of former President Gaston Tong Sang, O Porinetia To Tatou Ai'a, secured 27 of the 57 seats in the new French Polynesian Assembly.
 Fritch's Tahoeraa Huiraatira party won 10 seats.

 Negotiations between Fritch and Tong Sang reportedly broke down earlier in the week of February 17.
 Tong Sang said that he was prepared to offer Fritch's Tahoeraa Huiraatira party the Speaker of the Assembly, as well as 4 of the 15 ministerial posts, should he form a new government.
 Fritch refused Tong Sang's offer, saying that he wanted no less than five ministerial positions.

 However, the two sides finally reached an eleventh-hour deal between Tong Sang's O Porinetia To Tatou Ai'a party and the Tahoeraa Huiraatira to form a new pro-French coalition in the Assembly.
 On Thursday, February 21, 2008, Tong Sang announced that he had offered Fritch's Tahoeraa Huiraatira five ministerial positions, which Fritch had wanted, plus the Speakership of the Assembly and the chairmanships of three parliamentary committees.

 Fritch was re-elected as the President of the Assembly inaugural sitting of the new 2008 legislative assembly following the political deal.
 Fritch was re-elected with a total of 36 votes while pro-independence candidate Antony Géros came in second with 21 votes.

 He served as Speaker for only two months under Gaston Flosse in 2008 until Gaston Tong Sang was elected president in April 2008.